parlough/site-www/src/_tutorials/server/fetch-data.md

 converted it to a more easily accessible format, you can use it however you'd like.
 Some possibilities include
-outputing information to a CLI, or displaying it in a [web][] or [Flutter][] app.
+outputting information to a CLI, or displaying it in a [web][] or [Flutter][] app.

 Here is complete, runnable example